acaala/amp_sim/README.md

 cargo tauri dev
 ```

-### Contributing

-Contributions from the community are highly valued.
-Whether you're a developer, designer, or musician, there are various ways to get involved.
-Check out the contributing guidelines for more information.

 ## License

 Rustone is licensed under the MIT License, making it free and open-source.
 Feel free to use, modify, and share the software according to the terms of the license.